 Provincially, we were fortunate to host a visit by Chatham-Kent Member of Provincial Parliament Rick Nicholls at the beginning of 2020 to show our gratitude for funding to upgrade and repair our facilities.
 The funding as part of the Ontario government's Health Infrastructure Renewal Fund was a welcome opportunity to invest in our aging buildings while we continue to press forward towards a new hospital for Windsor and Essex County.

-We are fortunate to have the support of Rick Nicholls as well as our local MPPs Lisa Gretzky (Windsor-West), Percy Hatfield (Windsor-Tecumseh) and Taras Natyshak (Essex).
-Collectively and across party lines, these individuals continue to champion our efforts for a new hospital and we look forward to further developments on the project in the year to come.
+We are fortunate to have the support of Rick Nicholls as well as our local MPPs Lisa Gretzky (Windsor-West), Percy Hatfield (Windsor-Tecumseh), and Taras Natyshak (Essex).
+Collectively and across party lines, these individuals continue to champion our efforts for a new hospital and we look forward to furthering developments on the project in the year to come.

 Certainly, the COVID-19 pandemic highlighted many of the shortfalls in our existing infrastructure - in particular, the lack of private rooms and our inability to cohort many patients as we worked to reduce the risk of COVID-19 transmission from patient to patient.
 We remain hopeful of a favouorable outcome to this spring's appeal of the previous year's decision by the Local Planning Appeal Tribunal (LPAT) that supported our chosen location.
 Windsor-Essex has waited long enough to move forward on this important project and as we have often stated, "We Are Ready" to get going on the next phase of planning.